aminrashidbeigi/aminrashidbeigi.github.io/content/blog/go-test-double/index.en.md

 I've placed all this code in a GitHub repository.
 You can check it here: [Go Test Double](https://github.com/aminrashidbeigi/go-test-double).

-Additionally, you can follow [my Twitter](https://twitter.com/AminRashidbeigi) for future posts.

 ## Further Reading

 - [TestDouble](https://martinfowler.com/bliki/TestDouble.html) - Martin Fowler